timcallaghan/linqpadblog/README.md

 ### Limitations ###

-* Currently only supports one-time upload to wordpress.com (if you need edit an uploaded post you'll first need to delete the original to avoid duplicates)
+* Currently only supports one-time upload to wordpress.com (if you need to edit an uploaded post you'll first need to delete the original to avoid duplicates)
 * Currently only supports C# comments
-* Doesn't work with LINQPad's Dump() of images
+* Doesn't work with LINQPad's Dump() for images
-* Doesn't have exception handling
+* Doesn't have robust exception handling

 The plan is to fix all of these issues over time.